Yuzuk1Shimotsuki/Yuzuk1Shimotsuki/README.md

 </div>

-I'm a passionate, mostly self-taught software engineer (aka. an open-source and ACGM enthusiast) from Hong Kong
+I'm a passionate, mostly self-taught software engineer (aka. an open-source and ACGM enthusiast) from Hong Kong, currently as a INFE student.

 My coding jounery started at around age 8, the moment I knew `ipconfig` in Windows.
 However, considered I have started "real-programming" on late 2022 and building full-stack web applications since 2023, I'm actually not having that much of potential tbh...